 Here are some of the biggest challenges small businesses must overcome when trying to stay competitive in the hiring process.

-Since the unemployment rate is below 4 percent, the pool of unemployed job candidates is smaller than in recent years.
+Since the unemployment rate is slightly over 4 percent, the pool of unemployed job candidates is smaller than in recent years.
 Often, your ideal hire works elsewhere, meaning they need a reason to quit their job and work for you.
 When a promising talent is not looking for work, you must identify and attract them to your company.

 Solution: Create a diverse and inclusive workplace that celebrates all types of employees.
 It is imperative that you do this in a thoughtful and genuine way that comes across as sincere.